10 Practical Tips For Recording Amazing Guitars

-Amazing guitar tones start with the player.
-Recording a great song with a good player is always key.
 Beyond the player, the instrument must be in top shape as well.
 Sending your guitar to be professionally set up is a great way to ensure your guitar tracks are properly in tune and there are no buzzes, squeaks, or hums coming from the instrument.
 A professional set up will also allow the guitar to play easier and feel better, which will help to create a better performance.

 When recording guitars in small spaces, such as a bedroom or a project studio, the physical connection between the amp and the floor can cause the amp to sympathetically vibrate with the floor.
 This creates an artificial sense of low end that is often hard to equalize out and can make your recording sound muddy.
 By isolating the amp from the floor with dense insulation or a product such as the Auralex Gamma Pad, the amp can accurately reproduce the low end without vibrating with the room.
 This can be very useful with dense guitar arrangements where layered guitars can stack up to create a muddy mess in the mix.

-3. Understand The Room
+3. Understand the room

 The sound of the amp is largely impacted by the room that is exists in.
 Standing waves are created when a loud guitar amp is played in a small space.
 To minimize the impact of standing waves, angle the guitar amp at 45 degrees to parallel walls.
 This will help to keep prominent frequencies from building up in the room.